How to Increase Your Art's Market Value

 Now for a few tips about how to present your art for purposes of getting shows or making sales.
 Selling art is a competitive venture, whether we're talking about getting gallery shows or representation or selling directly to collectors.
 We've already talked about getting exposure and what that means, but in addition to exposure, do everything you can to position yourself as more than just another artist selling their art.
-For example, if a collector has only $3000 to spend and intends to buy only one piece of art, they're either going to buy it from you or they're going to buy it from another artist.
+For example, if a collector has only $3000 to spend and intends to buy only one piece of art, they're either going to buy it from you or they're going to buy it from some other artist.
 And then they're done.
-So your job is to stack the odds in your favor by increasing the chances that they're going to buy it from you.
+So your job is to stack the odds in your favor by increasing the chances they're going to buy it from you.

 I once attended an opening for the so-called "Petite Picasso," Alexandra Nechita, who was only twelve years old at the time.
 Not only was she able to talk about her work before a packed gallery, but she also fielded spontaneous questions from the crowd like someone three times her age.
 And those kinds of talents and abilities increase sales.

 If you're uneasy in public situations or have problems speaking about your art, polish the way you present yourself by practicing with friends or associates.
 If you have trouble answering certain questions, rehearse set responses.
-Have your friends ask you all those difficult questions that potential buyers sometimes ask.
+Have your friends ask you all those difficult questions potential buyers sometimes ask.
 Have them put you in awkward positions.
 With practice, you'll learn how to handle yourself in even the toughest situations.

 Whenever you speak with people interested in your art, begin by establishing common bonds or interests.
 Find out which pieces of your art they like the best.
 See what price ranges they're comfortable with.
 Ask questions like the following: "Is this the kind that you like the most?"
 "Is this one the right size?"
 "Do you like the blue one better or the red one?"
-Keep it simple and let them decide how deep or complicated they want to get.
+Keep it simple and let them lead the conversation and decide how deep or complicated they want to get.